-NVIDIA's $20B Groq Acquisition: Why the AI King Bought Its Biggest Challenger
+NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

-NVIDIA acquires Groq for $20 billion in its largest deal ever.
+NVIDIA strikes a $20 billion non-exclusive licensing and acqui-hire deal with Groq.
 Analysis of LPU vs GPU technology, what this means for AI inference, and the future of AI chip competition.

-On December 24, 2025, NVIDIA announced its largest acquisition ever: $20 billion for Groq, the AI chip startup that had positioned itself as the anti-NVIDIA.
+On December 24, 2025, NVIDIA announced its largest deal ever: $20 billion for a non-exclusive licensing and acqui-hire agreement with Groq, the AI chip startup that had positioned itself as the anti-NVIDIA.
+Under the deal—85% paid upfront, 10% due mid-2026, and 5% at the end of 2026—NVIDIA gains non-exclusive rights to Groq's LPU technology and brings over key talent, while Groq continues operating as an independent company under new CEO Simon Edwards.
 This deal signals a fundamental shift in how the AI industry thinks about compute—from training dominance to full-stack inference control.

 Why This Deal Matters